 Some quilter’s prefer to use a paper foundation to sew HSTs.
 This method uses a paper pattern that you lay over the fabric, stitch through and produces very accurate results.
 You can find free HST patterns to download and print in a variety of sizes here plus you can buy foundation paper here.

 There are commercial versions of these patterns available too.
-Examples include ‘Half Square Triangles on a Roll’, ‘Quarter Square Triangles on a Roll’ ‘Thangles’ and Primitive Gatherings Triangle Paper.
+Examples include ‘Half Square Triangles on a Roll’, ‘Quarter Square Triangles on a Roll’ (both available from Quilts Direct) ‘Thangles’ and Primitive Gatherings Triangle Paper.

 Die Cutters like Sizzix and Accuquilt will cut half and quarter square triangles to a range of sizes – no trimming needed and ready to sew.
 They are a sizeable investment and do take up a bit of space!